University of Strathclyde Faculty of Science: Dean of Faculty

-The current dean of the Faculty is Prof. Iain Hunter.
-He replaces Brian Furman who retired.
-After being a professor of Molecular Microbiology for 13 years at Strathclyde University he became the dean of the faculty in 2008.
-Based in the SIPBS department the professor took up his post with "a determination to strengthen links between faculties and with industry."
-Originally Hunter graduated from Glasgow University with an honours degree in Biochemistry before undertaking a phD in Microbial Physiology (the study of how the microbial cell functions biochemically) again at University of Glasgow.
+The current dean of the Faculty is Iain Hunter.

+After being a professor of Molecular microbiology for 13 years at Strathclyde University, Hunter he became the dean of the faculty in 2008.
+Hunter is based in the Strathclyde Institute of Pharmacy and Biomedical Sciences."
+Originally, Hunter graduated from Glasgow University with an honours degree in Biochemistry and a PhD in Microbial Physiology (the study of how the microbial cell functions biochemically).
-The professor also works with the Scottish Qualifications Authority in creating the new Curriculum For Excellence Framework in Biology.

 Research

 The Faculty of Science has the largest number of research students in the University.
 The Faculty of Science collaborates with many external groups such as the European Space Agency, NASA, NHS Scotland, and the Metropolitan Police.

-Former Departments and Research Units

 Centre for Digital Library Research

 The Centre for Digital Library Research (CDLR) was a research unit based within the then Information Resource Directorate (IRD) and later the Department of Computer and Information Sciences.
 It was established in 1999 by Prof. Derek Law, Head of the Information Resources Directorate, as a centre of expertise in digital library research and digital library development activities.
 It later contributed to the research portfolio of the Department of Computer and Information Sciences, including the Research Assessment Exercise and Research Excellence Framework.
 The Centre was disbanded in 2011 following organisational changes at the University of Strathclyde.